swiftlang/swift-experimental-string-processing/Documentation/Evolution/CharacterClasses.md

 _<details><summary>Rationale</summary>_

-We chose the Unicode recommendation as the basis for `Unicode.Scalar`, which is to derive whitespace matching from the Unicode `White_Space` property and general categories.
-This behavior matches `NSRegularExpression` and many languages with regular expressions in Unicode mode.
-In some languages, such as Go, `\s` is interpreted only as the ASCII whitespace characters, which would be surprising for Swift users.
+We chose the Unicode recommendation as the basis for `Unicode.Scalar`, which is to derive whitespace matching from Unicode properties and general categories as described above.
 For details, see the [Unicode property list][proplist].

 We chose to leave the existing `Character.isWhitespace` intact and extend its reasoning to vertical and horizontal whitespace.